6 Ways to reduce stress in the workplace

 Bereavement can bring up a lot of emotions.
 Grief is a process, and this can look different for everyone.
 If you’re struggling with challenging emotions, make sure you discuss with your manager what kind of support is available.

-If you have an Employee Assistance Programme with Health Assured, you can contact the helpline at any time.
+If you have an Employee Assistance Programme (EAP) with Health Assured, you can contact the helpline at any time.
 Our counsellors are here to listen to you and provide a confidential space for you to explore your emotions.
 They can also support you with coping techniques to help you manage difficult emotions im the moment.